-As shown below, the majority of Athora Ireland's available own funds consist of Tier 1 capital.
-The Deferred Tax Asset of €9,275k remains the only lower tier asset and is classified as Tier 3 representing 5.5% of own funds at year end 2020.
+As shown below, the majority of Athora Ireland's available own funds consists of Tier 1 capital.
+The Deferred Tax Asset of €12,439k remains the only lower tier asset and is classified as Tier 3, representing 9% of available own funds at year end 2022.

-Deferred tax assets are recognised to the extent that it is probable that future taxable profit will be available against which the unused tax losses and unused tax credits can be utilised.
-Athora Ireland estimates the most probable amount of future taxable profits, using assumptions consistent with those employed in impairment calculations, and taking into account applicable tax legislation in the relevant jurisdiction.
-These calculations require the use of estimates.
+Deferred tax assets are recognised to the extent that it is probable that future taxable profit will be available against which the unused tax losses and unused tax credits can be used.
+Athora Ireland estimates the most probable amount of future taxable profits, using assumptions consistent with those employed in impairment calculations, and